 “Finding Christ in the Book of Mormon”.
 Click on the pic for more info.

-Don’t forget about leitwort as you continue reading.
+Don’t forget about leitwort as you continue studying the Book of Mormon.
 Leitwort can help you identify the intent of the author and the message that they wished to convey.
-The video below will be very helpful for those seeking to understand the connection between lambs and the Lamb of God.
+The videos below will be very helpful for those seeking to understand the connection between lambs and the Lamb of God.
 Happy reading!

 Sacrifice and Sacrament

 A man goes back in time to teach his younger self about the purposes of sacrifice and sacrament.
 By understanding the symbolism of animal sacrifice in the Old Testament, we come to realize its similarity to the sacrament—to remember the Savior and to commit ourselves to him.

 A reenactment of Yom Kippur (the day of atonement) the most holy day in the Jewish year.
 On this day the High Priest entered the Holy place and sprinkled blood from the sacrifice on the mercy seat of the ark of the covenant.
 Only the High Priest could enter this room, and only blood can cover sin “…it is the blood that makes atonement for the soul” Leviticus 17:11.
 And the High Priest could only enter this room one day a year, Yom Kippur.

 Sacrifices & Offerings of the Law of Moses